Backend

 • Observability and diagnosis: Use monitoring tools and setting up alerts to keep track of the migration progress, infrastructure resource usage, and performance issues.
 We were able to quickly identify and address any problems that came up.

 • DMS: DMS offers a parallel load option to speed up data migration.
 We didn’t think it was necessary because our timeframe was manageable.
 However, with more data to migrate, or a tight deadline, it might be worth setting up.
-Also, be aware of your table index sizes and think about dropping them before starting a migration, as AWS DMS suggests.
+Also, be aware of your table index sizes and think about dropping them before starting a migration, as AWS DMS suggests(opens in a new tab or window).
 Alternatively, you could increase IOPS capacity to make sure the migration finishes on time.

 Acknowledgments